Last updated on February 18th, 2026 at 04:32 pm

 Before physically viewing any properties, make sure you know the upper limit that you’re willing to spend on a property.
 Make sure you know how that deal will be structured and what you’re willing to negotiate on before you go into a deal.

-Especially in a hot market, there could be a tendency to keep increasing your upper limit without fully understanding what this means for your finances.
+Especially in a competitive market, there could be a tendency to keep increasing your upper limit without fully understanding what this means for your finances.
 Make sure you know when you’re going to cut yourself off from negotiating as it can be a very emotional process.

 Don’t Jump The Gun